airsplay/lxmert/README.md

-We use the Faster R-CNN feature extractor demonstrated in ["Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering", CVPR 2018](https://arxiv.org/abs/1707.07998) and its released code in [bottom-up-attention github repo](https://github.com/peteanderson80/bottom-up-attention).
+We use the Faster R-CNN feature extractor demonstrated in ["Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering", CVPR 2018](https://arxiv.org/abs/1707.07998) and its released code at [Bottom-Up-Attention github repo](https://github.com/peteanderson80/bottom-up-attention).
 It was trained on [Visual Genome](https://visualgenome.org/) dataset and implemented based on a specific [Caffe](https://caffe.berkeleyvision.org/) version.

-To extract object features with Faster R-CNN, I recommend to use our docker image `airsplay/bottom-up-attention` on docker hub.
-I take care of all the dependencies there.
+To extract features with this Caffe Faster R-CNN, we publicly release a docker image `airsplay/bottom-up-attention` on docker hub that takes care of all the dependencies and library installation .
 Instructions and examples are demonstrated below.
 You could also follow the installation instructions in the bottom-up attention github to setup the tool: [https://github.com/peteanderson80/bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention).

+The BUTD feature extractor is widely used in many other projects.
+If you want to reproduce the results from their paper, feel free to use our docker as a tool.

 ### Feature Extraction with Docker